How to Use and Choose Standard Lenses for Photography

 David Bode with a professional Canon lens / David Bode

-Next in the food chain are lenses that make more extensive use of metals for the internal parts, such as gears, cams, and retaining .
-The lens mounts on these lenses are almost always metal.
+Next in the food chain are lenses that make more extensive use of metals for the internal parts, such as gears, cams, and retaining rings.
+The lens mounts on these lenses are almost always .
 They usually have better focusing motors, resulting in quieter and faster focusing.
 These lenses usually have a distance scale for focusing and often use internal focusing, which is not only faster but also means that the lens doesn’t change length during focusing, and the front element doesn’t rotate.
 The optical quality is somewhat better than the cheaper lenses, and this shows up in better performance at larger apertures and better edge and corner quality.

-The overall image quality may be improved by using a few special elements such as aspherics or elements made from low or high-index glass.
+The overall image quality may be improved by using a few special elements such as aspherics or elements made from low dispersion or high-index glass.
 These things all add to the lens’s performance but make it more expensive to build.
 Better lenses generally provide the best value for most photographers.
 The very best lenses are designed with performance in mind, and they tend to be quite expensive.
 Usually, you’ll find these lenses with a metal barrel and internal metal components, and they’re designed to stand up better to hard, or professional, use.

 Some may include better sealing against dust and moisture.
 Canon’s L series lenses, for example, have sealing gaskets at the lens mounts, and they also have waterproof sealing around the switches.